andrewjamesturner0/pandoc-notes/pandoc_notes.md

 #### YAML header

-Varibles can also be included within a YAML header.
+Variables can also be included within a YAML header.
 For example:

     ---
     title: Title of Document